TEN BEST Herbs for Easing Common Pains (Headache, Sore Muscles, Aching Joints, etc.)

 NOTE: This is an edited article from its original version, and is all about herbs that help with inflammation and the pain response in the body in a variety of ways.
 If you want to know about helpful herbs for general and common pains of headache, aching joints, muscles, etc. that we all suffer with from time to time, here are my favorite herbal home remedies to use!

 There was a time when I suffered from severe back pain.
 It was centered around my L4-L5 discs, and wow, did it hurt.
 Actually, I still suffer from occasional back pain, mainly when I'm under a lot of stress.
-Only these days, I know how to use my herbs to calm the inflammation and soothe the tension.
+Luckily, I know how to use my herbs to calm the inflammation, soothe the tension, and relieve the pain.

 There are all kinds of pain we suffer in our bodies: muscle pain, headache, joint pain, cramping, and neuralgia to name just a few.
 When you know how to incorporate herbal medicine into your daily habits, you'll find just how well natural remedies work to help you through a painful period.

-So, I put those mind-altering, dangerous and addicting prescriptions away in the trash or in emergency storage, and turned to natural remedies, including using yoga postures and meditation along with my herbs.
+So, I put those mind-altering, dangerous and addicting prescriptions away in the trash or in emergency storage, and turned to natural remedies and lifestyle changes, including using yoga asanas, good posture practices, and meditation along with my herbs.

-The herbs on the following list are some of the actual herbs I used back then.
+The herbs on the following list are some of the actual herbs I use for different kinds of pain.
 Some are newer additions to my remedies.
-Some are not meant for back pain, but more for a common headache and helping with tension.
+Some are not meant for back pain, but more for the common headache and helping with tension.

-Here are my personal favorite herbs for supporting your efforts in dealing with hurting, aching (and worse) body parts.
+Here are my personal favorite herbs for supporting your efforts in dealing with hurting, sore, and aching body parts.
 I'll also give you a quick rundown about how to use each of them.